Energy and jobs

 Jobs are of great importance in any economy.
 Employment opportunities are a key consideration in planning for a low-carbon economy.
 Many governments have prioritised renewable energy development, firstly to reduce emissions and meet international climate goals, but also in pursuit of broader socio-economic benefits.
 As the energy transition accelerates, job gains and losses can be expected as economic structures evolve.
 Jobs represent a tangible benefit that gives people a stake in this transformation, and therefore promises to raise its political acceptance.

 Renewable energy employment worldwide has continued to grow since IRENA initiated its annual review; the first edition of the Review estimated 7.3 million jobs in 2012.
-The tenth edition of IRENA’s series, Renewable energy and jobs: Annual review 2023, produced in collaboration with the International Labour Organization (ILO), estimates at least 13.7 million jobs in renewable energy employment globally.
+The eleventh edition of IRENA’s series, Renewable energy and jobs: Annual review 2024 produced in collaboration with the International Labour Organization (ILO), estimates at least 16.2 million jobs in renewable energy employment globally.

 Annual reviews of employment in renewables

-The various editions of this report series discuss employment trends by renewable energy technology and by country, and include highlights of important topics such as decentralised solutions or gender.
+Each edition in this report series discusses the latest employment trends by renewable energy technology and by country, and includes highlights of important topics such as gender, workforce diversity, decentralised solutions, and others.
 The series also touches upon how employment generation rides on countries’ abilities to build and strengthen domestic supply chains, and some have successfully leveraged local capabilities to that end.

 Key global findings: